Judge advocate general

 Will I go through boot camp?

-No. You will be required to complete Commissioned Officer Training (COT).
-COT is a five-week training course designed to help ease the transition of candidates in the healthcare, legal and religious professions from the private sector into military life.
+No. You will be required to complete Officer Training School (OTS).
+OTS is a eight-week training course designed to help ease the transition of candidates in the healthcare, legal and religious professions from the private sector into military life.
 You will begin with a training regimen designed to educate you in the ways of the military.
 This is an important time during which you will develop into an officer and an Air Force leader.
 You will participate in physical conditioning five days a week, military training, leadership seminars and classroom studies.

 How long does the application process take?